numpy/numpy.org/content/en/case-studies/blackhole-image.md

 Results from these independent teams of researchers were combined to yield the first-of-a-kind image of the black hole.
-This approach is a powerful example of the importance of reproducibility and collaboration to modern scientific discovery, and illustrates the role that the scientific Python ecosystem plays in supporting scientific advancement through collaborative data analysis.
+This approach is a powerful example of the importance of reproducibility and collaboration to modern scientific discovery and illustrates the role that the scientific Python ecosystem plays in supporting scientific advancement through collaborative data analysis.